AdobeDocs/experience-manager-65.en/help/assets/content-fragments/content-fragments.md

 description: Learn how Content Fragments in Adobe Experience Manager (AEM) as a Cloud Service allow you to design, create, curate, and use page-independent content, ideal for headless delivery.
 feature: Content Fragments
 role: User
-exl-id: db17eff1-4252-48d5-bb67-5e476e93ef7e
 ---
 # Working with Content Fragments {#working-with-content-fragments}

-With Adobe Experience Manager (AEM) as a Cloud Service, Content Fragments allow you to design, create, curate and [publish page-independent content](/help/sites-cloud/authoring/fundamentals/content-fragments.md) They allow you to prepare content ready for use in multiple locations/over multiple channels, ideal for headless delivery.
+With Adobe Experience Manager (AEM) as a Cloud Service, Content Fragments allow you to design, create, curate and [publish page-independent content](/help/sites-authoring/content-fragments.md) They allow you to prepare content ready for use in multiple locations/over multiple channels, ideal for headless delivery.

 Content fragments contain structured content: